KentaaNL/omnikassa2/README.md

 # Send client to 'redirect_url'
 ```

-Omnikassa will now allow the user to pay.
+OmniKassa will now allow the user to pay.
 When the payment is finished or terminated, the user will be redirected to the given `merchant_return_url`.
 These query parameters are `order_id`, `status` and `signature`.
 We must validate the signature in order to trust the provided parameters:

 ```ruby
 # pseudocode